MalDev Myths

 PE entropy

 This is not a reliable detection.
 Security software blocking executables with high entropy at unexpected places will block many genuine executables.
-The above screenshot from the tool DIE-engine, analysing DIE-engine itself.
+The above screenshot is from the tool DIE-engine, analyzing DIE-engine itself.

 Conclusion:

-• If you are scared from entropy analysis, just base64 your data
+• If you are scared of entropy analysis, just base64 your data

 • Generally try to blend in, by encoding your stuff similar to surrounding data